 To protect the confidentiality of your information, we will ask you to verify your identity before proceeding with any request you make under this Privacy Notice.
 If you have authorised a third party to submit a request on your behalf, we will ask them to prove they have your permission to act.

-12. Third party Advertising Partners
+12. Third Party Partners

 We sell space on some of our websites to advertisers – they pay for the content you enjoy for free.